 Prerequisites for 8602: 8601 or equivalent.

-Spring grades will be determined by in-class midterms , scheduled as in the table below.
+grades will be determined by in-class midterms , scheduled as in the table below.
+There is no final exam.
 You are not competing against other students in the course, and I will not post grade distributions.
 Rather, the grade regimes are roughly 90-100 = A, 75-90 = B, 65-75 = C, etc., with finer gradations of pluses and minuses.
 So it is possible that everyone gets a "A", or oppositely.
 That is, there are concrete goals, determined by what essentially all mathematicians need to know, and would be happy to know.

 There will be regular homework assignments preparatory to exams, as scheduled below, on which I'll give you feedback about mathematical content and writing style.
-The homeworks will not directly contribute to the course grade, and in principle are optional, but it would probably be unwise not to do them and get feedback.
+The homeworks will not contribute to the course grade, and in principle are optional, but it would probably be unwise not to do them and get feedback.
 No late homeworks will be accepted.
-Homework should be typeset, presumably via (La)TeX, and printed out.
+Homework should be typeset, presumably via (La)TeX, and emailed to me as a PDF.

 |Jan 22||Jan 24|